selkies-project/selkies-gstreamer/docs/start.md

 ```

 3. Set your `DISPLAY` and `PULSE_SERVER` environment variables for the X.Org X11 display server or PulseAudio audio server.

+**Check that you are using X.Org instead of Wayland (which is the default in many distributions but not supported) when using an existing display.**

 Set `DISPLAY` to an unoccupied display server ID (such as `:99`) if you want Selkies-GStreamer to start its own virtual X11 display server (defaults to `:0`), and keep environment variables `PULSE_RUNTIME_PATH` and `PULSE_SERVER` empty if you want Selkies-GStreamer to start a portable PulseAudio audio server.